A Traumatic Experience?

 The Diagnostic and Statistical Manual for Mental Disorders (DSM-V) describes a traumatic experience as exposure to an event that involves death, serious injury (actual or threatened), or sexual violence (actual or threatened).
 It usually creates intense feelings of helplessness, horror, or fear in the individual.
-It is mostly direct exposure to an event that causes trauma, but can also be caused by witnessing an event that happened to someone else, indirect exposure by hearing about a close friend or family member being exposed to trauma, or through extreme or repeated exposure to aversive details of an event, typically through professional duties, such as first responders to a fatal crash site, or repeated exposure to details of child abuse.
+It is mostly direct exposure to an event that causes trauma, but can also be caused by witnessing an incident that happened to someone else.
+Other forms of trauma include indirect exposure by hearing about a close friend or family member being exposed to trauma, or through extreme or repeated exposure to aversive details of an event, typically through professional duties, such as first responders to a fatal crash site, or repeated exposure to information of child abuse.

 Trauma can create long-standing changes in the brain.
 Imaging studies have shown heightened brain-stem activity, which controls the fight-or-flight (or freeze) system.
-This is the brain’s in-built survival mechanism.
-Imaging studies also show heightened amygdala activation, which floods the body with feelings of fear.
-Both of these changes can be quite effective in keeping people safe in times of imminent danger, because they allow individuals to scan the environment and react quickly to anything that is perceived to be dangerous.
+This is the brain’s inbuilt survival mechanism.
+Imaging studies also show increased amygdala activation, which floods the body with feelings of fear.
+Both of these changes can be quite effective in keeping people safe in times of imminent danger because they allow individuals to scan the environment and react quickly to anything that is perceived to be dangerous.

 The problem is that once these areas of the brain become overreactive, they will respond to anything that is potentially similar to a traumatic experience from the past, without first trying to accurately assess the actual level of threat.
 This makes it more difficult to respond in a calm, rational manner in an individual’s everyday life.

-Re-experiencing symptoms, such as flashbacks and nightmares, are thought to be the brain’s attempt to properly process and integrate the traumatic experience.
+Re-experiencing symptoms, such as flashbacks and nightmares, are thought to be the brain’s attempt to correctly process and integrate the traumatic experience.
 As scary as this can be, it generally does help in healing and resolving trauma symptoms over time.
-Unfortunately, with Post-traumatic stress disorder (PTSD), the brain continues to be unable to fully process and integrate what has taken place, which can lead to devastating consequences and severe functional impairment for the individual that is suffering from the condition, especially if they don’t understand the symptoms or what to do with them when they occur.
+Unfortunately, with Post-traumatic stress disorder (PTSD), the brain continues to be unable to fully process and integrate what has taken place.
+This can lead to devastating consequences and severe functional impairment for the individual that is suffering from the condition, especially if they don’t understand the symptoms or what to do with them when they occur.

 How to Best Respond to Each Cluster of Trauma Symptoms: